ganrad/Az-DevOps-Agent-On-AKS/README.md

    # If you are using Helm v2.x for deploying the pipeline agent then use the command below.
    # helm install ./devops-agent/ --namespace az-devops -n az-devops
    #
-   # List the helm application deployments
+   # List the helm application deployments (releases) in 'az-devops' namespace
-   $ helm list
+   $ helm list -n az-devops
    #
    # List the Pods in 'az-devops' namespace
    $ kubectl get pods -n az-devops